abpanic/abpanic.github.io/README.md

 The href attribute points to where your resume is stored and the download attribute is what triggers the download / provides the name the file will be downloaded as when the user clicks the button (In this case, it will download as resume.pdf).

-### About Section

-The about section contains a quick about blurb that can be edited by changing the text within the paragraph tags.

 ### Experience Section